SLASSCOM/slasscom-data-analytics-curriculum/introduction-to-python/05-data-visualization.md

 ### Lecture content

+Explain the structure of the final project and outcomes.
+Student can select any complex dataset and demostracte the analytical skills.
+Selected dataset needs to be with few files.

+### Lab and tutorials

 Building a solution which involves loading data and doing some analysis, changing data and saving it back.
 OOP should get applied and All previously learnd lessons should get applied

-### Lab and tutorials

-None

 ---